LGBTQ™ Propaganda Roundup: The Prison R*pe Chronicles, Pt. II

 Related: Shock Survey: Almost One-Third of Gen Z Now Gender-Queer

-Another ‘but my Eight Amendment’ tranny prison sex pest and child murder sues
+Another ‘but my Eight Amendment’ tranny prison sex offender and child murder sues

-The Eight Amendment prohibition on cruel and unusual punishment somehow doesn’t apply to women tossed into cells with male rapists — just to the tranny rapists who refuse to live in biological reality.
+The Eight Amendment prohibition on cruel and unusual punishment somehow doesn’t apply to women tossed into cells with thirsty tranny pussy-hounds — just to the trannies themselves who insist the legal system accommodate their delusions.

 Via Reduxx (emphasis added):